prajeeshag/flexpart/documentation/docs/running.md

 - the [**pathnames file**](running.md#pathnames), defining the paths of where input and output are located,
 - the [**AVAILABLE file**](running.md#available), listing all available meteorological input,

-Of course, there is also the **par_mod.f90** file, which needs to be specified before compiling (see section compiling), but the parameters in this file are expected to not have to be changed between simulations.
+Of course, there is also the **par_mod.f90** file, which needs to be specified before compiling (see [**Compiling FLEXPART**](installation.md#compliling), but the parameters in this file are expected to not have to be changed between simulations.

 In addition to the regular input files listed above, a simulation can also be started using a NetCDF file listing all particles to be released.
 This option can be switched on by specifying IPIN=3 in the COMMAND option file.
-More information about how to use this option can be found in Silvia Bucci's paper (link).
+More information about how to use this option can be found here: [User-defined initial conditions](running.md#ic).

 When wanting to restart a previous simulation, see [restarting a simulation](running.md#restart).